Dogs in religion: Greek mythology

 Dogs were closely associated with Hecate in the Classical world.
 Dogs were sacred to Artemis and Ares.
 Cerberus is a three-headed, dragon-tailed watchdog who guards the gates of Hades.
 Laelaps was a dog in Greek mythology.
-When Zeus was a baby, a dog, known only as the "golden hound" was charged with protecting the future King of Gods.
+When Zeus was a baby, a dog, known only as the "golden hound" protected the goat, Almatheia, who nursed the future King of Gods.
 In Homer's epic poem the Odyssey, when the disguised Odysseus returns home after 20 years, he is recognized only by his faithful dog, Argos, who has been waiting all this time for his return.

 Based on Greek mythology, three of the 88 constellations in Western astronomy also represent dogs: